jjcollinge/quorum-deploy/README.md

 * Cakeshop
 * Bootnode

-You can test this by connecting to the VM via ssh and running
+You can test this by connecting to the virtual machine via ssh and running

 ```docker ps```